dkewon/Portfolio-Optimization/README.md

 prices by mean and grouped by month, and then calculated average percentage changes, covariance, and used them as inputs for AMPL.

-For more detail, please refer to Portfolio_Optimization_Group_Project.pdf
+For more detail and findings, please refer to [Portfolio_Optimization_Group_Project.pdf](https://github.com/dkewon/Portfolio-Optimization/blob/master/Portfolio_Optimization_Group_Project.pdf).